 Single Malt Scotch

 Single Malt Scotch whiskey (or whisky) is a distillery from a mash that uses malted grain, usually barley.
 Under Scotch Whiskey regulations, a Single Malt Scotch Whiskey must be made from only malted barley, all the malts in the bottle must come from a single distillery, the whiskey must be aged for three years in oak casks of a capacity not exceeding 700 liters, and it must be distilled in a pot still.
-These rules may not apply to whisky marketed as single malt that is produced elsewhere.
+These rules may not apply to whiskey marketed as single malt that is produced elsewhere.
 Multi-distillery malts are usually called blended malt, vatted malt or pure malt scotch.